 Looking at the privacy practices of these two services, we can see that they are squeaky clean.
 First off, both are operating from the privacy-respecting British Virgin Islands and outside the reach of the Five Eyes alliance.
-Additionally, both accept anonymous payment options, but ExpressVPN accepts Bitcoin, while Surfshark works with a wide range of different cryptocurrencies.
+Additionally, both accept anonymous payment options.
+However, ExpressVPN accepts Bitcoin only, while Surfshark works with a wide range of different cryptocurrencies.

 Furthermore, both providers have been audited extensively by third parties.
 To be precise, Surfshark had its server infrastructure and browser extension audited by Cure53.
 On the other hand, ExpressVPN’s server network was audited by PwC, while their extension was audited by Cure53.
 Also, let’s not forget that in 2017 Turkish authorities seized an ExpressVPN server and found nothing about the VPNs users.

 All in all, this is the kind of verification that most VPNs need.

 |Major dedicated apps||Windows, Mac, Linux, iOS, Android||Windows, Mac, Linux, iOS, Android|